samiamlabs/minireach_docs/source/demo_teleop.rst

 Troubleshooting
 ---------------

+If the truck does not respond to the controller, you might have to relaunch the drivers.
+Do this by following the steps below.

-If the truck does not react to the game controller, you might have to turn the driving wheel (the big wheel under the truck) sideways, i.e. change it's direction by hand.
+If the truck still does not react to the game controller, you might have to tilt the truck and to turn the driving wheel (the big wheel under the truck) sideways, i.e. change it's direction by hand.
+Then the drivers should communicate correctly.
 This is due to a bug from the manufacturer of the steering servo.

-If the truck still does not respond to the controller, you might have to relaunch the drivers.
-Do this by following the steps below.

 1).
 Login to the truck
 ^^^^^^^^^^^^^^^^^^